NatWeiss/RGP/src/cocos2d-js/README.md

 You may need to provide your NDK, Android SDK and ANT's path during the setup.
 Note that this tool is developed with python, so you will need python (32bit) 2.7.5 or later installed on your machine (but it doesn't support Python3).
 Please refer to [Cocos Console document](http://www.cocos2d-x.org/docs/manual/framework/html5/cocos-console/en).

 And if you have any doubt about the usage, please use `-h` with any command to have some help messages.

+You can also use prebuilt Xcode or Visual Studio project which is located in `Game/frameworks/runtime-src/proj.xxx`

+##Folder structure of new project

+- frameworks
+    - cocos2d-html5     : Cocos2d-JS html5 engine source
+    - js-bindings       : JSB engine source (include Cocos2d-x and JSB)
+    - runtime-src       : IDE projects (android, ios, mac, win32)
+- publish               : Published apps
+- runtime               : Debug app files
+- tools                 : JS Bindings generator
+- res                   : Your game resource folder for images, sounds, etc
+- src                   : Your game's js files folder
+- main.js               : The entrance of your game logic
+- index.html            : The web page for hosting your game in web version

-###Built-in Projects
+##Built-in Projects

 There are two prebuilt projects in Cocos2d-JS repo: